yehonatanke/Machine-Learning-Intro/Assignment 12/README.md

 ---

-Here is the exact text from the image:

----

 ## (Q2) - Problem 4

 Recall that the least squares estimate of $w$ is given by $\hat{w}_{LS} = X^{\dagger} y$,